raml2html/raml2md/README.md

 # RAML to Markdown

 A simple RAML to Markdown documentation generator, written for Node.js.
+Check [raml2html](https://github.com/kevinrenskers/raml2html) for a RAML to HTML generator.

 ## Install